Focus Areas

 Property Acquisitions (Buyouts)

 Buyouts are one of the main policy tools used to reduce residential flood risk in the US, but improvements are needed to promote equity and well-being.
-Current projects include identifying practitioner tips, assessing a long-term rural buyout program, exploring media narratives, and understanding how stakeholders think about "fair" buyouts.
-See an edited volume of global studies with Dr. Jola Ajibade and a special issue in the Journal of Environmental Sciences & Studies
+Current projects include identifying practitioner tips, assessing a long-term rural buyout program, economic experiments with different incentives, and understanding how stakeholders think about "fair" buyouts.
+See an edited volume of global studies with Dr. Jola Ajibade and a special issue in the Journal of Environmental Sciences & Studies.

 Publications